I have an emergency/ ex parte order against the abuser. Do I have to wait until I receive a permanent order before my abuser's gun is taken away?

 I have a protection from abuse (PFA) order against the abuser.
 Can s/he have a gun?

-It depends.
-Your restraining order (PFA) may specifically state that your abuser cannot have a gun or buy a new gun.
-In addition, federal laws, which apply to all states and territories, restrict an abuser's right to have a gun if you have a restraining order against him/her that meets certain requirements.
+In addition, federal laws, which apply to all states and territories, restrict an abuser’s right to have a gun if you have a final restraining order against him/her that meets certain requirements.
 Go to Federal Gun Laws to get more information.

 Is there anything I can do to make it more likely that the abuser's gun is taken away when I get a PFA?